ikipm/ikipm/README.md

 # Hy there, it's Iker.

 - 😀 My name is Iker and I'm a young spanish developer
-- 💻 I have worked in some projects like a [FiveM](https://fivem.net/).
+- 💻 I have worked in some projects such us a [FiveM server](https://fivem.net/).
 - 🔭 I’m currently working on improving my ![](https://img.shields.io/badge/Python-informational?style=flat&logo=python&logoColor=white&color=3D3D3D) skills and learning ![C++](https://img.shields.io/badge/-C++-000?&logo=cplusplus).
 - 💬 I can speack Catalan, Spanish, English and I have basic knowledge from Detusche.